This is what we do

 Tobacco-free Finland 2030 network:

-Allergy, Skin and Asthma Federation, ASH Finland – Action on Smoking and Health, Association of Physical and Health Educators in Finland, DAT – Doctors Against Tobacco, EHYT – Finnish Association for Substance Abuse Prevention, ETRA – Life and Health with Love, Filha – Finnish Lung Health Association, Finnish Cardiac Society, Finnish Dental Association, Finnish Heart Association, Finnish Institute of Occupational Health, HUS Heart and Lung Center, National Institute for Health and Welfare, North Karelia Center for Public Health, SOSTE – Finnish Society for Social and Health, Suomen Luustoliitto, Suomen Rehtorit ry, The Association of Health Promoting Hospitals in Finland, The Cancer Society of Finland, The Evangelical Lutheran Church of Finland, The Finnish Medical Association, The Finnish Medical Society Duodecim, The Finnish Respiratory Society, The Organisation for Respiratory Health in Finland, The Trade Union of Education in Finland, OAJ, Tobacco-Free Municipality
+Allergy, Skin and Asthma Federation, ASH Finland – Action on Smoking and Health, Association of Physical and Health Educators in Finland, DAT – Doctors Against Tobacco, EHYT – Finnish Association for Substance Abuse Prevention, ETRA – Life and Health with Love, Filha – Finnish Lung Health Association, Finnish Cardiac Society, Finnish Dental Association, Finnish Heart Association, Finnish Institute for Health and Welfare, Finnish Institute of Occupational Health, HUS Heart and Lung Center, North Karelia Center for Public Health, SOSTE – Finnish Society for Social and Health, Suomen Luustoliitto, Suomen Rehtorit ry, The Association of Health Promoting Hospitals in Finland, The Cancer Society of Finland, The Evangelical Lutheran Church of Finland, The Finnish Medical Association, The Finnish Medical Society Duodecim, The Finnish Respiratory Society, The Organisation for Respiratory Health in Finland, The Trade Union of Education in Finland, OAJ, Tobacco-Free Municipality